 Kroll Ontrack is a data recovery company that specialises in such difficult cases.
 It has successfully downloaded photos from digital cameras that were all but destroyed in fires, for example, and retrieved 99% of the data from a hard drive recovered from the remains of the 2003 Columbia Space Shuttle disaster.

 So if you want to securely delete files stored on your hard drive, the simple option is to use a free secure delete utility.
 There are a few available, but we’ve chosen Eraser, which supports Windows XP or upwards, including Windows 10.
-Remember, you download third-party software at your own risk - ensure you read all the installation steps carefully.
+Remember, you download third-party software at your own risk - ensure you read all the installation steps carefully and if you aren't happy, don't use the software.

 Step 1: Download the free Eraser tool